tyliang/Tengyuan.Liang/content/publication/wass-1-est.md

 +++
-title = "On Minimax Optimality of Estimating the Wasserstein Metric" date = 2019-08-26 draft = false
+title = "On the Minimax Optimality of Estimating the Wasserstein Metric" date = 2019-08-26 draft = false